puttyman/hass-amplifi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-# Hass Amplifi 2.0.0
+# Hass Amplifi 2.0.5

-**BREAKING CHANGE**
- - 2.0.0 now uses device_tracker instead of sensor for wifi presence

 A sensor hass integration that allows you to monitor devices connected to Amplifi on Wifi (LAN ports in progress).
+This is a fork of the original repo by @puttyman.
+This repo is largely for my own use but may receive more frequent support that the original repo.

 You can use this addon to perform the following automations:
-- As a presense sensor (when your mobile connects to wifi)
+- As a presense sensor (when your mobile connects to wifi, or to a specific AP/Mesh device)
 - Internet bandwidth usage monitor (amplifi reports data transfers on the WAN port).
 This integration will add 2 sensors.
 - When your TV is on/off (monitoring its wifi traffic)
 - Security (Create alerts for unknown devices connected to your wifi)